KarmenM18/FiscalFrontier/README.md

 The pause menu enables players to save or load games, view their knowledge catalog, or access the shop.
 The debug mode, activated with a hidden button and password, allows for modifying player stats, changing tile types, skipping rounds, and accessing debug options during gameplay.
+The debug mode can be activated by pressing a partially transparent button in the lower right corner of the screen, and entering the password "noclip".

 ### End Screen and High Score Update
 After completing a game, players are shown an end screen listing their scores and achievements.
 All saves linked to that